rithmschool/react_curriculum/Unit-01/03-webpack.md

 #### default

-If we want to export a single value or to have a fallback value for our module, we could use a default export.
-It is not possible to use var, let or const with export default.
+If we want to export a single value or to have a fallback value for our module, we can use a default export.
+It is not possible to use `var`, `let`, or `const` with export default.

 Inside `helpers/default.js`